-Currently, psychedelic drugs are undergoing clinical trials, showing beneficial results in treating various physical and mental health conditions.
+Psychedelic drugs are undergoing a popular renaissance, showing beneficial results in treating various physical and mental health conditions.
 Psychedelic retreats, clinics, and microdosing courses are popping up all over the world.
 Hallucinogenic drugs show promise in helping people concentrate, create, and reduce pain.
 Things have changed.

 Or have they?